A rational approximation method for the nonlinear eigenvalue problem: Numerical Experiments

 \section{Numerical Experiments}

 All the numerical experiments presented in this section were performed with {\sc Matlab} R2018a.
-We will illustrate the behavior of Algorithms \ref{alg:alg1}, \ref{alg:alg3} and \ref{alg:subsit} on several nonlinear eigenvalue problems discussed in \cite{Bey12, ruhe1973algorithms, Kre09}.
+We will illustrate the behavior of Algorithm \ref{alg:subsit} on several nonlinear eigenvalue problems discussed in \cite{Bey12, Ruh73, Kre09}.
 All the examples considered come in the form given in \nref{eq:Tofz}.
 For most of the examples, the contour $\Gamma$ is either circular or rectangular and we seek the eigenvalues closest to the center of $\Gamma$.
-For Algorithms \ref{alg:alg1} and \ref{alg:subsit}, the shift $\sigma$ is selected to be the center of the region enclosed by the contour $\Gamma$.
+For Algorithm \ref{alg:subsit}, the shift $\sigma$ is selected to be the center of the region enclosed by the contour $\Gamma$.

 In the case of a circular contour, the $m$ quadrature nodes and weights used to perform the numerical integration to approximate the functions $f_j$ inside the contour $\Gamma$ were generated using the Gauss-Legendre quadrature rule.
 To choose a suitable $m$, we take two circles $\Omega_1$ and $\Omega$ with the same center and $\Omega_1 \subset \Omega$.
 Then, $m$ is increased until the accuracy of the resulting rational approximation is high enough inside $\Omega_1$.
 Note that we need to avoid a region near the outer circle not only because of the poles, but also because the approximations of the $f_j$'s will tend to be poor in this region.
-To illustrate the effectiveness of the proposed approaches, we compare the eigenvalues obtained by each algorithm with the ones obtained by Beyn's method~\cite{Bey12} or/and via a corresponding linearization.
+To illustrate the effectiveness of the proposed approaches, we compare the obtained eigenvalues with the ones obtained by Beyn's method~\cite{Bey12} or/and via a corresponding linearization.
+We also compare our algorithm with some well-established nonlinear eigensolvers utilizing rational approximation, i.e., the set-valued AAA algorithm~\cite{NakST18} and the NLEIGS~\cite{GueVBMM14}.